BarbK106/UT-Data-Bootcamp/README.md

 # UT-Data-Bootcamp
-TEXTSPLIT Formula: Used the New TEXTSPLIT() Function in Microsoft Excel | https://www.techrepublic.com/article/use-textsplit-excel/
+Used TEXTSPLIT Formula:https://www.techrepublic.com/article/use-textsplit-excel in CrowdFunding Sheet

-Time Stamp to Date Formula:  used formula =(((N2/60)/60)/24)+DATE(1970,1,1) povided by Sujatha Angajala on Slack
+Used Time Stamp to Date formula =(((N2/60)/60)/24)+DATE(1970,1,1) povided by Sujatha Angajala on Slack in CrowdFunding Sheet